 |On this page|

-The cloth simulation can be influenced using external forces, such as air drag forces.
+The cloth simulation can be influenced using soft constraints and air drag effects.

 To affect how the cloth behaves to the surrounding air, use the Normal Drag and Tangent Drag parameters found on the Cloth Object.
 Both parameters require values above 0 to be considered.
 The velocity of the air that surrounds the cloth is controlled by the External Velocity Field and External Velocity Offset parameters.
 To create a simple wind effect, you can simply enter a velocity in the External Velocity Offset parameter.
 The External Velocity Field parameter allows you to make use of the

 vel field that can be found any liquid or smoke objects that affect the cloth.
 For example, the cloth piece of the flag has a an External Velocity Offset of

 -25 in the Z axis.

 You can decrease the drag to give the cloth a heavier look.